Dead Internet theory: Claims

 The dead Internet theory has two main components: that organic human activity on the web has been displaced by bots and algorithmically curated search results, and that state actors are doing this in a coordinated effort to manipulate the human population.
-The first part of this theory, that bots create much of the content on the Internet and perhaps contribute more than organic human content, has been a concern for a while, with the original post by "IlluminatiPirate" citing the article "How Much of the Internet Is Fake?
+The first part of the theory is described as the main argument, and the second part is where the conspiracy portion begins.
+This first part, that bots create much of the content on the Internet and perhaps contribute more than organic human content, has been a concern for a while, with the original post by "IlluminatiPirate" citing the 2018 article "How Much of the Internet Is Fake?
 Turns Out, a Lot of It, Actually" in New York magazine.
-The Dead Internet Theory goes on to include that Google, and other search engines, are censoring the Web by filtering content that is not desirable by limiting what is indexed and presented in search results.
-While Google may suggest that there are millions of search results for a query, the results available to a user do not reflect that.
+The dead Internet theory goes on to include that search engines are censoring the Web by filtering content that is not desirable by limiting what is indexed and presented in search results.
 This problem is exacerbated by the phenomenon known as link rot, which is caused when content at a website becomes unavailable, and all links to it on other sites break.
-This has led to the theory that Google is a Potemkin village, and the searchable Web is much smaller than we are led to believe.
-The Dead Internet Theory suggests that this is part of the conspiracy to limit users to curated, and potentially artificial, content online.

-The second half of the dead Internet theory builds on this observable phenomenon by proposing that the U.S. government, corporations, or other actors are intentionally limiting users to curated, and potentially artificial AI-generated content, to manipulate the human population for a variety of reasons.
+The second half of the dead Internet theory builds on this observable phenomenon by suggesting that this is part of a conspiracy—that the U.S. government, corporations, or other actors are intentionally limiting users to curated, and potentially artificial, AI-generated content to manipulate the human population for a variety of reasons.
 In the original post, the idea that bots have displaced human content is described as the "setup", with the "thesis" of the theory itself focusing on the United States government being responsible for this, stating:

 The U.S. government is engaging in an artificial intelligence-powered gaslighting of the entire world population.

+"Weak" and "Strong" versions

 A 2025 chapter in the book Market-Oriented Disinformation Research described the theory as having a "weak" and "strong" version.
-The "weak" version of the theory asserts that there is a group of elites using bots to shape public discourse, while the "strong" version of the theory asserts that society itself collapsed because of some catastrophic event, and some entity is keeping people connected to the internet in order to disguise this reality.
+The "weak" version of the theory asserts that there is a group of elites using bots to shape public discourse, while the "strong" version of the theory asserts that society itself collapsed because of some catastrophic event, and some entity (perhaps aliens or highly advanced artificial intelligence) is keeping people connected to the internet to disguise this reality.

+"Leaner" dead Internet theory

+In a 2026 article, Hal Berghel discussed what he called a "leaner" dead Internet theory, "stripped of paranoia, prejudice, politics and polemic."
+In this discussion, Berghel points to the 2024 publication in AI & Society by Yoshija Walter, and lists algorithmically generated content, generative AI byproducts, the difficulty for some people to distinguish between those and human-generated content, and the resulting mistrust and misinformation as the core of the dead Internet theory.
+Berghel laments that conspiracy theorists take these phenomena and make implausible claims, while arguing that its core criticisms should not be dismissed.